marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## Version -01 to -02 ## {#sec-01-02}

-* Added compression for the CoAP options Proxy-CRI and Proxy-Scheme-Number.
+* Added compression for the CoAP options Proxy-Cri and Proxy-Scheme-Number.

 * Defined new IANA registry "SCHC Compression of CoAP Fields".